This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 - a copy of renewed labour card of the sponsored

-Those sponsoring their families, including spouse, children, parents and siblings (relatives of the first and second degree) must present:
+Those sponsoring their families, including spouses, children, parents and siblings (relatives of the first and second degree) must present the following:

 - a copy of the husband’s/wife’s employment contract or company contract for investors